 If you have a certificate of analysis (COA) for your CBD product and it’s showing .03% or less of THC, you most likely won’t experience a mental high or impairment.

-“As a general rule, a full spectrum CBD product with little to no THC won’t make a person feel stoned,” Ann said.
+“As a general rule, a broad or full spectrum CBD product with little to no THC won’t make a person feel stoned,” Ann said.

 But not all CBD is created equally.
 Ask the right questions to protect yourself: